OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 #### Advantage

 Per the gamemaster, advantage (ADV) may apply to any single die roll or when using multiples of dice (dice pools).
 Under such circumstances, add an extra die to the roll and use the higher results; discard the low die.
+For percentile dice, advantage is swapping the dice positions after the roll to achieve a better outcome.

 Typically, advantage is granted to a character when `copy needed here`.

 #### Disadvantage

 Per the gamemaster, disadvantage (DIS) may apply to any single die roll or when using multiples of dice (dice pools).
 Under such circumstances, add an extra die to the roll and use the lower results; discard the high die.
+For percentile dice, disadvantage is swapping the dice positions after the roll to achieve a lesser outcome.

 Typically, disadvantage is granted to a character when `copy needed here`.